 Choosing an Area of Specialization for your Psychology Degree

 Part of any graduate program in psychology is choosing a degree specialization or emphasis area.
-Choosing an area of emphasis can not only further direct your studies to help your career training line up with your personal and professional aspirations, but it can also help you narrow your options as you look at different graduate psychology programs.
+Choosing an area of emphasis cannot only further direct your studies to help your career training line up with your personal and professional aspirations, but it can also help you narrow your options as you look at different graduate psychology programs.
 If you are unsure what area of psychology you’d like to specialize in, explore your options by learning more about a few common areas of psychology below.

-Clinical Psychology is a broad, comprehensive and inclusive branch of psychology that addresses the behavioral and mental health issues of individuals and families from a wide variety of backgrounds, groups and communities.
+Clinical Psychology is a broad, comprehensive and inclusive branch of psychology that addresses the behavioral and mental health issues of individuals and families from a wide variety of backgrounds, groups, and communities.
 Clinical psychology integrates skills from a variety of disciplines, both within and outside of the field of psychology.
 From a very broad perspective, clinical psychologists provide care for their clients by assessing, diagnosing and treating mental health issues.

 Students within the field of clinical psychology have the ability to further direct their studies by choosing an area of specialization for their degree.
 If you’re looking at clinical psychology graduate programs but are still unsure what you want to specialize in, below are a number of common emphases available in clinical psychology programs.

 Health Psychology studies the relationship between physical and mental health, specifically exploring psychological and behavioral reactions as it relates to health and illness.
 This branch of psychology combines a number of disciplines: clinical psychology, behavioral medicine, public health, social psychology, disease prevention and health promotion.
 Health psychologists help patients cope with the emotional and mental side effects of health problems, from treating individuals and families for psychological distress surrounding the diagnosis of an illness to helping patients successfully adjust to a new health care regime that might involve drastic changes in diet, sleep, medication or personal habits.
-Health psychologists work in a variety of settings, including private practice, community mental health facilities and behavioral medicine settings.
+Health psychologists work in a variety of settings, including private practice, community mental health facilities, and behavioral medicine settings.

 If you have an interest in health care, illness, and how physical health affects mental health, the field of health psychology could be a good choice for your studies.
-Health Psychology specializations are available in the following Alliant Doctorate in Clinical Psychology programs: Fresno PhD, Los Angeles PhD, San Diego PhD, San Francisco PhD, Fresno PsyD, Los Angeles PsyD, San Francisco PsyD.
+Health Psychology specializations are available in the following Alliant Doctorate in Clinical Psychology graduate programs: Fresno PhD, Los Angeles PhD, San Diego PhD, San Francisco PhD, Fresno PsyD, Los Angeles PsyD, San Francisco PsyD.

-The field of multicultural psychology is a good choice for students with a passion for helping disenfranchised groups of people, or who have an interest in exploring – and reconciling those with – different worldviews, belief systems and means of problem-solving.
+The field of multicultural psychology is a good choice for students with a passion for helping disenfranchised groups of people, or who have an interest in exploring – and reconciling those with – different worldviews, belief systems, and means of problem-solving.
 Multicultural Psychology specializations are available in the following Alliant Doctorate in Psychology programs: Los Angeles PhD, San Diego PhD, San Francisco PhD, Los Angeles PsyD, San Diego PsyD, San Francisco PsyD.
 The Doctorate in Psychology programs in San Francisco offer some more in-depth studies in specific groups within Multicultural Psychology, including LGBT Psychology and Gender Studies.

 Forensic Psychology: A relatively new branch of psychology, forensic psychology studies the application of psychology to issues of the law and legal system.
 Forensic psychologists not only must have an education in clinical psychology, but they also require a background in forensics and law.
 Additional skills learned in a forensic psychology program include preparing testimonies and reports; how to appropriately present your qualifications in the courtroom; the persuasive presentation of psychological science to a judge, jury, or within an amicus brief; and how to face cross-examination.